 1/2 yellow onion chopped (around 1/3 to 1/2 cup)

 2 small to medium russet potatoes, peeled and chopped

 salt and pepper

 Sauté the onions and garlic in the olive oil until they begin to turn brown and caramelize.
 Remove from heat.
-In a large slow cooker (where I’m from we call ’em crock pots—but that kind of sounds less appetizing, right?), combine the cooked onions and garlic, chopped carrot, chopped potatoes, split peas, lentils, bay leaf, oregano, cayenne and 7 cups of vegetable stock.
+In a large slow cooker, combine the cooked onions and garlic, chopped carrot, chopped potatoes, split peas, lentils, bay leaf, oregano, cayenne and 7 cups of vegetable stock.

 I think this tastes even better the next day warmed up!
 It will get quite thick, so you can thin it out with more stock or water as you reheat it.

 I didn’t end up freezing any of this batch, but I have a feeling it would freeze well if you don’t need this many servings and don’t want it two days in a row.
 Up to you here!